Regular Isotopy Classes of Link Diagrams From Thompson's Groups: A classification of the regular isotopy classes in L(F)

 \section{A classification of the regular isotopy classes in \texorpdfstring{$L(F)$}{L(F)}}

 \begin{definition} Let $L$ be the mapping defined in \cite{jones2014unitary} from Thompson's group $F$ to the set of unoriented link diagrams.
-In this mapping, a reduced pair-of-trees representation of an element of $F$ is transformed into a link diagram by adding arcs connecting corresponding (in order, left-to-right) carets, then designating that each caret is a crossing where the strand connecting its left and right children passes over the strand that connects the caret's parent and the corresponding caret in the opposite half-plane.
+In this mapping, a reduced pair-of-trees representation of an element of $F$ with $n$ leaves is transformed into a link diagram by adding, for each $i \in \{1, \dots, n-1\}$, an arc connecting the the $i$th non-leaf node (counting left-to-right) of the top tree to the $i$th non-leaf node of the bottom tree.
+We will refer to such arcs as $\textit{supplementary arcs}$.
+Each non-leaf node then becomes a crossing, where a strand connecting that node's left and right descendants passes over a strand connecting the supplementary arc to the node's parent.
 Finally, a \textit{closure strand} is added that connects the roots of the two trees around the left side of the diagram.
-For example, see Figure \ref{fig:Ldef}.
+For better understanding the construction, the reader is referred to \cite{jones2018construction}.
+For an example, see Figure \ref{fig:Ldef}.

 \end{definition}

 \begin{lemma}[Theorem 3.0.1 in \cite{jones2018construction}] For any unoriented link diagram $D$, there exists $g\in F$ such that $L(g)\simsub{123}D$. \end{lemma}